Stanley Rother: Beatification

-The postulator for the cause was Dr. Andrea Ambrosi.
+The postulator for the cause was Andrea Ambrosi.

 A mission church has since been named after him in Decatur, Arkansas, in the Roman Catholic Diocese of Little Rock; it is the first Catholic church in the world dedicated to him.

+Shrine

-In 2017, the Archdiocese of Oklahoma City announced plans for the Venerable Servant of God Father Stanley Rother Shrine, a new church and ministry complex to be built on archdiocesan property at I-35 and 89th Street in Southern Oklahoma City (the site of the former Brookside Golf Course).
+In 2019, the Archdiocese of Oklahoma City broke ground on the Blessed Stanley Rother Shrine, a new church and ministry complex located at I-35 and 89th Street in Southern Oklahoma City (the site of the former Brookside Golf Course).
+The shrine is the largest Catholic Church in the US state of Oklahoma.

-On February 17, 2023, a dedication Mass for Rother took place and marked the official opening the Blessed Stanley Rother Shrine in Oklahoma City.
-A chapel located inside the shrine is the final resting place for Rother, and shrine also features museum, sanctuary, gift shop, and visitor center.
-The Spanish Colonial style shrine is fully funded by Catholic donors and is debt-free.
+On February 17, 2023, a dedication Mass was held, marking the official opening of the Blessed Stanley Rother Shrine in Oklahoma City.
+A chapel located inside the shrine is the final resting place for Rother, and the shrine also features a museum, sanctuary, gift shop, and visitor center.
+Built in the Spanish Colonial style, the design mirrors the parish church where Rother served and was martyred in Guatemala.